andrewmmc/andrewmmc/README.md

 ### Hi, I'm Andrew.

-I am a frontend engineer based in Hong Kong.
-Used to develop modern web applications under Agile and Waterfall methodologies with Git workflow.
-I enjoy creating beautiful, simple and elegant things and always pay attention to details with a creative mind.
+Frontend development is my passion as a forward-thinking and motivated Software Engineer with over five years of expertise.
+I have rapidly developed UI components in collaboration with designers and rewrote multiple web applications for better performance and reduced maintenance costs.
+I enjoy creating beautiful, simple and elegant web applications.
+I always pay special attention to the details while maintaining a creative mindset.

-Currently working at PwC to build innovative products.
-Previously I worked at Lalamove, one of the unicorn startups in Hong Kong, as a software engineer.
+I am currently employed at Spaceship, developing customers and business web applications to provide logistics solutions.
+I have previously worked at PwC Hong Kong, where I supported the company's digital transformation, and Lalamove, a Hong Kong unicorn start-up.

+My skills include TypeScript, JavaScript (ES6+), React, Node.js, PHP, and related technologies.
 Professional Scrum Master I certified.

-Skilled in TypeScript, JavaScript (ES6+), React, Node.js, PHP, and related technologies.
-Enjoy working with UI/UX designers.

 [Check out my blog here](https://andrewmmc.com) or [reach out to me on Linkedin](https://www.linkedin.com/in/andrewmmc/). ☕!